SchnTgaiSpock/Gastronomicon/README.md

 ## Credits

-Some head textures were taken and/or modified from [headdb.org](https://headdb.org/)
+Some head textures were taken and/or modified from [minecraft-heads.com](https://minecraft-heads.com/) and [headdb.org](https://headdb.org/)